rhiever/webstep-sklearn-quickstart-2019/README.md

 Obtaining the Tutorial Material
 --------------------------------

+**Please wait on downloading the tutorial material until an announcement it sent out about it.
+The tutorial material will have small changes made to it leading up to the workshop.**

 If you have a GitHub account, it is probably most convenient if you clone or fork the GitHub repository.
 You can clone the repository by running: